eXascaleInfolab/TSM-Bench/README.md

 	cd systems
 	sh load_all.sh
 	```
-- Note:  All systems need to be running before executing the query (column 2 of Table 3).
+- Note:  All systems need to be running before executing the query.

 ### Storage Performance

-- To reproduce the storage performance of a given system:
+- To reproduce the storage performance of a given system (column 2 of Table 3):
 	```bash
 	cd systems/{system}
 	sh compression.sh